JuanDM93/plerk-django-transactions/README.md

 This is an api demo built on django's [rest](https://www.django-rest-framework.org/) framework.

-It consists on a simple api that evaluates a transactions from a db and generates reports.
+It consists on a simple api that evaluates transactions from a db and generates reports.

 ### Database